Target365/sdk-for-php/USERGUIDE.md

 ## One-click

+Please note:

+* The OneClick service will not stop same MSISDN to order several times as long as transactionID is unique.
+If end users order or subscribe several time to same service it is merchants responsibility to refund end user.

+* Recurring billing is initiated by merchants, see section Create Strextransaction for more info.

+* The final redirect happens in end user's browser, meaning we do not see final result on same.
+We recommend merchants to include a unique parameter in each forward to OneClick and do lookup on them not redirected to ensure success or failure.

 ### One-click config
 This example sets up a one-click config which makes it easier to handle campaigns in one-click where most properties like merchantId, price et cetera are known in advance.
 You can redirect the end-user to the one-click campaign page by redirecting to http://betal.strex.no/{YOUR-CONFIG-ID} for PROD and http://test-strex.target365.io/{YOUR-CONFIG-ID} for TEST-environment.
 You can also set the TransactionId by adding ?id={YOUR-TRANSACTION-ID} to the URL.